 - Obesity Hypoventilation

-What’s the difference between a CPAP, BiPAP (BPAP) or APAP?
-All three help to open your airway and enable breathing.
-All three offer positive airway pressure to help reduce apnea events when you sleep.
-While CPAP is the standard therapy for most people with apnea, BiPAP and APAP may offer greater comfort if you have variable breathing patterns or respiratory conditions that make exhaling against a higher pressure uncomfortable or need varying pressures throughout the night.
+While a CPAP machine is the standard therapy for most people with sleep apnea, BiPAP and APAP machines may offer greater comfort if you have variable breathing patterns or respiratory conditions that make exhaling against a higher pressure uncomfortable or need varying pressures throughout the night.